wagiminator/ATtiny13-TinyRemoteXL/README.md

 ```

 ## Power Saving
 The code shuts down unused peripherals and utilizes the sleep mode power down function.
 It wakes up on every button press by pin change interrupt.
-The device will work several months on a CR2032 battery.

 ```c
 // Disable unused peripherals and prepare sleep mode to save power